49nord/coyote/README.md

 # systemctl start coyote@mydomain.example.com.service
 ```

 Enabling the `.timer` will cause the timer to be started on the next boot, while the start command causes it to also be started right now.
-The start on the service will immediately run coyote once, causing a certificate to be generated.
+The `start` command targeting the `.service` will immediately run coyote once, resulting in a certificate to be generated.

 `coyote` will be run once per day at 3 am and check if the certificate has less than 30 days to live.
 If that is the case, it will attempt to generate a new one.